sutta » mn » Majjhima Nikāya 76

 Cātumahābhūtiko ayaṁ puriso yadā kālaṁ karoti, pathavī pathavīkāyaṁ anupeti anupagacchati, āpo āpokāyaṁ anupeti anupagacchati, tejo tejokāyaṁ anupeti anupagacchati, vāyo vāyokāyaṁ anupeti anupagacchati, ākāsaṁ indriyāni saṅkamanti.

-This person is made up of the four primary elements.
+This person is made up of the four principal states.
 When they die, the earth in their body merges and coalesces with the substance of earth.
 The water in their body merges and coalesces with the substance of water.
 The fire in their body merges and coalesces with the substance of fire.
 The air in their body merges and coalesces with the substance of air.
 The faculties are transferred to space.

 Āsandipañcamā purisā mataṁ ādāya gacchanti,